vallard/K8sServerless/serverless/README.md

-# 8. Serverless Backend
+# 8. Serverless Back-end

-We will add several backend API calls now.
-We have a photobook so the basic application will allow us to add, view or delete photos.
-Thats pretty much all we need.
-We could continue to use the `kubeless` commands to deploy the different functions but the [serverless framework](https://serverless.com) gives us a better structured way to manage our kubeless functions.
+We will add several back-end API calls now.
+We have a photobook, so the basic application will allow us to add, view or delete photos.
+That's pretty much all we need.
+We could continue to use the `kubeless` commands to deploy the different functions but the [serverless framework](https://serverless.com) gives us a better structured way to manage our Kubeless functions.
 This way we can deploy our functions to execute our photobook.

 ## 8.1 Install node

-Because the serverless framework is written in javascript, you will need to install [node and npm](https://www.npmjs.com/get-npm).
+Because the serverless framework is written in JavaScript, you will need to install [Node and npm](https://www.npmjs.com/get-npm).

 ### 8.1.1 Windows